Top of Page

 • Must have a Grade Point Average of 2.0 or higher.

-• Currently enrolled and attending a Chicago Public High School (including charter schools).
+• Currently enrolled and attending a Chicago Public High School (including charter and option schools).

-Application Instructions for All CPS Students, Except for Charter Students
+Application Instructions for All CPS Students, Including Charter and Option Students

-Most qualified students can start their application by visiting the Dream Fund webpage on their Academic Works account.
+Most qualified students can start their application by logging in to their CPS Schoolinks account.

 Apply Now

-This scholarship is open to Undocumented/DREAMers only.
-CPS DREAMers, Undocumented and/or TPS (Temporary Protective Status) are eligible to apply.
-A DREAMer is a non-U.S. citizen or permanent resident high school student who qualifies for in-state college tuition under Illinois’ HB-60 State Legislation and who will benefit from the Illinois DREAM Act, a provision that supports children of immigrants in Illinois signed by Illinois Governor Pat Quinn in 2011.
+This scholarship is open to Undocumented and TPS students only.
+CPS Undocumented and/or TPS (Temporary Protective Status) are eligible to apply.
+An undocumented immigrant student is a non-U.S. citizen or permanent resident high school student who qualifies for in-state college tuition under Illinois’ HB-60 State Legislation and who will benefit from the Illinois DREAM Act, a provision that supports children of immigrants in Illinois signed by Illinois Governor Pat Quinn in 2011.
 At this time Visa holders, Asylum Seekers or Refugee students, U.S. Citizens and permanent residents are not eligible for this scholarship.
 If you are unsure of your status, please consult with your parents before completing this application.

 More Resources